antmicro/renode-dpi-examples/README.md

 ```

 ## Running a sample manually

-Instead of run an automatic test using the Robot Framework, you can manually run Renode and an external simulator.
+Instead of running an automatic test using the Robot Framework, you can manually run Renode and an external simulator.

 ### Starting Renode

 To run Renode with the [RESC script](https://renode.readthedocs.io/en/latest/basic/monitor-syntax.html#renode-script-syntax), which creates a platform, just execute one of the following commands in the repository root:

 * `renode/renode samples/axi_ram/platform.resc` on Linux
 * `renode\bin\Renode.exe samples\axi_ram\platform.resc` on Windows

-Renode communicates with a simulator over sockets and you will need communication parameters.
+Renode communicates with other simulators over sockets and you will need to provide communication parameters.
 Run the `mem ConnectionParameters` command in [the Monitor](https://renode.readthedocs.io/en/latest/basic/monitor-syntax.html).

 The output of the command consists of:

 * the receiver port (later referenced to as `<ReceiverPort>`),
 * the sender port (later referenced to as `<SenderPort>`),
 * the IP address (later referenced to as `<Address>`).